aliyev12/online-store/frontend/README.md

 frontend

-stopped at video 7 Global Styling and Typography with Styled Components 06:20
+`stopped at video 11 Getting Setup with Prisma 8:53`